GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 The agent then moves forward in this new direction by a distance of 50cm.

 A special case occurs when the robot is less than 50cm from a wall.
-In this case, its orientation is instead sampled according to the initialization process to turn its back to this wall.
+Instead, its orientation is sampled according to the initialization process to turn its back to this wall.

 *Data gathering.*
 The collected datasets will be used for two distinct purposes: evaluating the global #acr("ASSL") pipeline and training the #psi-dnn combination operator.